debasishray16/DBMS/readMe.md

 UPDATE employees SET salary = salary * 1.1 WHERE department_id = 20;
 DELETE FROM employees WHERE id = 100;
 ```

+## Types of DBMS Users

+1. Naive Users: Naive users are those that don't have prior knowledge about DBMS.
+They directly use the application software interface to interact with the database.

+2. Application Programmers: Application Programmers are those that have prior knowledge about DBMS and how it works.
+They write code to develop their own DBMS applications.
+Programs are written in C++,JAVA,Python etc.

+3. Sophisticated Users: Sophisticated users are those users who have prior knowledge about database and DBMS.
+But they don't write code , but able to manage using queries.
+eg. Business Analyst, Researchers

+4. Native Users: Native users are those who use the existing database applications.
+They don't write code or queries.
+eg. Library management system.

+5. Specialized Users: Specialized users are those who write the code for DBMS applications.
+They are the developers who develop the complex programs to the requirement.

+6. Stand-Alone Users: Stand-Alone Users are those who have the ability to develop their own database for their own use.